Loviisa: Conurbations

 According to the definition given by the Finnish Statistics Centre, Loviisa has seven conurbations in addition to the central conurbation.
-Of these three are parishes: Liljendal, Pernaja and Ruotsinpyhtää.
-The St. Michael's church built in Pernaja in the 15th century is the oldest building in Loviisa.
+Of these three are parishes: Liljendal, Pernå and Ruotsinpyhtää.
+The St. Michael's church built in Pernå in the 15th century is the oldest building in Loviisa.
 Two of the conurbations - Koskenkylä and the Ruotsinpyhtää parish - have been built around ironworks areas.
 The Koskenkylä ironworks area is mainly closed to visitors, whereas Strömfors in Ruotsinpyhtää is open for tourism.
 Other than the central conurbation, the largest conurbations in the municipality are Koskenkylä and Tesjoki, both with about a thousand inhabitants.
 In late 2019 Loviisa had 14,772 inhabitants, of which 10,904 lived in conurbations, 3,728 in dispersed settlements and 140 at unknown locations.
 Of the population of Loviisa, 74.5% lived in conurbations.

 Countryside and archipelago

 There are numerous manors in Loviisa, of which the most are located in the western part of the municipality.
-The manor concentration of Sjögård, Tervik and Tjusterby in Pernajanlahti dating from the Middle Ages forms a nationally significant cultural area.
+The manor concentration of Sjögård, Tervik and Tjusterby in Pernåviken dating from the Middle Ages forms a nationally significant cultural area.
 Other historically significant manors include the Suur-Sarvilahti manor near the central conurbation, the Malmgård manor in the northwestern part of the municipality and the Kulla manor in the east.
 The manors are in private ownership, only a few of them (Malmgård, Labby, Suur-Sarvilahti and Kulla) are even partly open to the public.

-Of the tens of villages in Loviisa the Pernaja parish, Fasarby, Horslök and Härkäpää are historically significant.
+Of the tens of villages in Loviisa the Pernå parish, Fasarby, Horslök and Härkäpää are historically significant.
 Fasarby is a group village dating from the Middle Ages consisting of old business houses for soldiers.
 The village is located in the southwestern part of the municipality at the bottom of the Fasarbyviken bay, and its current buildings consist of paired houses built in the 18th and 19th centuries and mansard roof villas built in the 1920s.
 The archipelago villages of Horslök and Härkäpää (Swedish: Härpe) are located in Sarvisalo.
 Both villages date from the Middle Ages, and they have exceptionally well preserved their appearance from the early 20th century.
 There is a windmill built in the 19th century in Härkäpää.

 The island of Sarvisalo has a surface area of 27.4 square kilometres and is the largest island in Loviisa, with a permanent connection to the mainland.
 Other large islands include Gäddbergsö, Kampuslandet and Keipsalo.
 The island of Hästholmen is known for the Loviisa nuclear power plant, and the Svartholm fortress is one of the most famous tourist destinations in Loviisa.
 After the Crimean War the fortress was left to decay, but it has been restored led by the Finnish Museum Board since the 1960s.
 There is a pilot station in Orrengrund and a lightouse in Tiiskeri (Swedish: Digskär).
 There has previously been pilot activity in Boistö and the neighbouring island of Lehtinen (Swedish: Lövö), but they now host accommodation services and meeting facilities.
 Boistö hosted secret negotiations between Russia and the United States about the situation in Ukraine in summer 2014.